The University’s Sustainable Waste Management Strategy

-- Expand successful pilot Green Impact Excellence project with office cleaning staff; to increase office recycling rates amongst staff and increase education and understanding amongst cleaners.
+- Expand successful pilot Green Impact project with cleaning staff; to introduce new ergonomic cleaning equipment and cleaning regime reducing water use.

 Launched in June 2016 by the Mayor a recycling in homes project commenced.
 Initially working with students, Worcester City Council, student landlords, the University trade waste contractor the scheme provided free recycling receptacles to student tenants.

 Known as the 'White Bag' this was designed to help increase community recycling rates in Worcester.
 Read the students' presentation.
 This innovative scheme saw 10 student volunteers get Chartered Institute of Waste Managers Waste Smart training and free membership for the duration of their course.

-Winning an International Green Apple Award presented at the Houses of Parliament in 2017 the scheme has now been expanded to include a social landlord Fortis Living, in 3 high rise blocks with tenants over 55 years old, demonstrating a student-led project can work with not just student tenants and landlords.
+Winning an International Green Apple Award presented at the Houses of Parliament in 2017 the scheme has now been expanded to include a social landlord Platform Housing, in 3 high rise blocks with tenants over 55 years old, demonstrating a student-led project can work with not just student tenants and landlords.

 This project has gone on to develop students leading workshops in primary schools.